fooziex/cs3420/README.md

         #not like this
         def broken(argument):
 ```
+Functions in classes assume they work like this, and this is how to get access to class members from a function within that class.

 Currently all the code on github is module-independent. ~~I'm going to upload the SDL code (with board graphics) soon, which will require PySDL2.~~ Working from the bottom up.
 I'll have the Player_Data class complete by tonight, and will then start on AI.py, then finally the board graphics.